ticketsonic/ticketsonic-your-ticketing-solution/README.md

 ## About The Project

-TicketSonic is the ticketing engine that integrates with your platform behind the scenes enabling you to become a full featured ticket seller.
+**TicketSonic** is the ticketing engine that integrates with your platform behind the scenes enabling you to become a full featured ticket seller.

-WooCommerce TicketSonic is a WooCommerce based plugin for integrating the TicketSonic Engine with any WooCommerce platform.
+**WooCommerce TicketSonic** is a WooCommerce based plugin for integrating the TicketSonic Engine with any WooCommerce platform.

-Why use us?
+What you get from this plugin?
 * No more redirects to third party ticketing providers
+* Effortless integration
 * Super fast response times
-* Production ready plugins
-* Simple APIs

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Built With

-This plugin is built with:

 * [Guzzle](https://github.com/guzzle/guzzle/)
 * [QR Code generator](https://github.com/Bacon/BaconQrCode/)